guenchi/json/README.md

 > The procedures json-ref, json-set, json-push, json-drop json-map is used to the struct, not to a JSON-string.

-> When they accept plural keys they can jump nesting layers to directly get aim.
+> When they accept plural keys / verifys they can jump nesting layers to directly get aim.

 > They return a new JSON-struct (a value for json-ref) with specified modify and has no side effect to old one.